Conditionals

 (test => expression)

-the (implied) call to the procedure that results from the evaluation of expression is in a tail context if the cond form itself is.
+the (implied) call to the procedure that results from the evaluation of expression is in tail context if the cond form itself is.

-Syntax: case key case-clause case-clause
+Syntax: case case-key case-clause* case-else-clause

 A case expression is evaluated as follows.